 Overview: Every Independence Day, the Professional Rodeo Cowboys Association brings some of the roughest and toughest cowgirls and boys to compete in the Home of Champions Rodeo of Red Lodge, MT.
 For three days, the Red Lodge Fair Grounds host competitors, vendors, and visitors from all over, in one of the most famous Montana rodeos.

 When: Occurs for three days every year around the 4th of July.
 There is a parade each day prior to the rodeo.

 Where: The parade takes place on Broadway Avenue in downtown Red Lodge.
 The rodeo occurs at the fairgrounds, 1 mile west of Red Lodge.

 Fee: General admission to the rodeo is $15-$22 per person.

-The Home of Champions Rodeo dates back to the late 1800’s when local cowboys would gather to ride exhibition broncs.
-In 1929 the Home of Champions Rodeo born, after group of these cowboys build an arena and began charging spectators a fee for admission.
-However, the Rodeo didn’t receive this name until 1954 when Bill Linderman, a local cowboy, won the World All Around Champion Title.
+The Home of Champions Rodeo dates back to the late 1800s when local cowboys would gather to ride exhibition broncs.
+In 1929 the Home of Champions Rodeo born, after the group of cowboys build an arena and began charging spectators a fee for admission.
+However, the Rodeo didn’t receive this name until 1954 when Bill Linderman, a local cowboy, won the World All-Around Champion Title.

 Find more information on the Home of Champions Rodeo website.